QuChunhe/study/Math_Analysis.md

 * The  integrand  may  fail  to  be  defined,  or  fail  to  be  continuous,  at  a  point  in  theinterval of integration, typically an endpoint.
 This leads to what is sometimes calledan em Improper Integral of Type 2.

 For unbounded functions or for unbounded intervals of integration, one defines the Riemann integral as an improper integral.

+In elementary calculus, various “improper” Riemann integrals are introduced in order to relax the two requirements (compact domain, boundedness).

 [Measurable functions](https://www.math.ucdavis.edu/~hunter/measure_theory/measure_notes_ch3.pdf)